Find French War Memorials and Cemeteries

 Trips to war memorials in France

-The CWGC Experience provides a great starting point for visiting some of the most recognisable memorials on the Western Front, thanks to its location in the heart of the battlefields of the First World War.
+The CWGC Visitor Centre provides a great starting point for visiting some of the most recognisable memorials on the Western Front, thanks to its location in the heart of the battlefields of the First World War.

-The CWGC Experience is a unique visitor attraction in Beaurains, near Arras in France that shines a light on the work of the remarkable organisation at the heart of remembrance of the war dead.
+The CWGC Visitor Centre is a unique visitor attraction in Beaurains, near Arras in France that shines a light on the work of the remarkable organisation at the heart of remembrance of the war dead.

 Find more war graves, war memorials and cemeteries around the world through our database.